Unified nonparametric equation-of-state inference from the neutron-star crust to perturbative-QCD densities: Introduction

 The cold dense-matter equation of state (EOS) within neutron stars (NSs)~\cite{Baym:2017whm} encodes macroscopic NS properties~\cite{Chatziioannou:2024tjq} such as the mass and radius via the Tolman-Oppenheimer-Volkoff (TOV) equations~\cite{Tolman:1939jz, Oppenheimer:1939ne} and the tidal deformability~\cite{Hinderer:2007mb}.
-The EOS, a relation between the pressure and energy density, is in principle determined by the underlying theory of strong interactions, Quantum Chromodynamics (QCD).
+The EOS, a relation between the pressure and energy density, is in principle determined by the underlying theory of strong interactions, quantum chromodynamics (QCD).
 However, in practice, calculations are only possible in limiting cases at low and high densities.
 At low densities, roughly at or below nuclear saturation density ($\nsat \approx 0.16\,\mathrm{fm}^{-3}$, or $\nsat m_u \approx 2.7 \times 10^{14}\,\mathrm{g}\,\mathrm{cm}^{-3}$ where $m_u$ is the atomic mass constant), quarks are confined to hadrons and interactions can be described with effective theories of QCD~\cite{Hammer:2019poc}, for example chiral effective field theory ($\chi$EFT)~\cite{Drischler:2021kxf}.
 This density regime applies to the outermost layers of a NS, typically to depths of $\sim 1\,\mathrm{km}$~\cite{Haensel:2007yy, Baym:2017whm}.

-Moving toward the core of NSs, densities increase, reaching $\lesssim 6\,\nsat$~\cite{Lattimer:2004pg, Ozel:2016oaf}.
+Densities increase toward the core of the NSs, reaching $\lesssim 6\,\nsat$~\cite{Lattimer:2004pg, Ozel:2016oaf}.
 However, beyond $\sim \nsat$ calculations of the dense-matter EOS become intractable and thus much of our knowledge comes from astronomical observations.
 The masses of numerous NSs have been obtained via radio observations~\cite{Ozel:2016oaf}, the most massive of which~\cite{NANOGrav:2019jur,Fonseca:2021wxt} provide a lower limit on the maximum mass possible and thus the EOS at $\sim 6\,\nsat$~\cite{Ozel:2016oaf}.
 X-ray hot-spot modeling via NICER~\cite{Watts:2016uzu} allows for joint mass and radius constraints~\cite{Baym:2017whm}.
 Though not considered here, X-ray observations can lead to further mass and radius constraints via spectroscopic measurements~\cite{Ozel:2016oaf}.
 Finally, gravitational-wave observations of binary NS mergers yield measurements of NS masses and tidal deformabilities~\cite{Chatziioannou:2020pqz}.
-There are currently two such observations in the catalog of event produced by the LIGO-Virgo-KAGRA network~\cite{LIGOScientific:2014pky,VIRGO:2014yos,KAGRA:2020tym}.
+There are currently two such observations in the catalog of events produced by the LIGO-Virgo-KAGRA network~\cite{LIGOScientific:2014pky,VIRGO:2014yos,KAGRA:2020tym}.